| Kyocera Finecam SL400R

 selected--to follow fast-moving objects.
 Other scene modes

 include Portrait, Night, Night Portrait, and Landscape.
+Programmed exposures--with multi-area,

 center-weighted, or spot metering--are de rigueur, but this